 While there are some legitimate reasons trucks and buses need to idle, in many cases excessive idling can be avoided.
 Even with recent lower fuel costs, it makes sense to shut engines off.
 Idling gets negative miles to the gallon.
 Profits are at stake for individual drivers and company fleets, and taxpayer dollars for municipal fleets.
 A heavy-duty vehicle burns about one gallon an hour.
-Two hours a day, with diesel at $3.75/gal. can cost more than $1,950 annually (260 day year); a 25 truck heavy-duty fleet brings that to $48,750.
-Plus, add half again for all vehicles idling excessively due to increased engine maintenance and shortened engine life.
+Two hours a day, with diesel at $3.75/gal. can cost more than $1,950 annually (260 day year); a 25 truck heavy-duty fleet brings that to around $48,750.

-• Caterpillar Global On-Highway representative states, "There is no additional wear when shutting the truck on/off several times a day.
-There are benefits in fuel economy and wear/durability when shutting the truck down rather than idling."
+• Caterpillar Global On-Highway representative states, "There is no additional wear when shutting the truck on/off several times a day."

-• Volvo US 2012 operators manual: "The belief that idling a diesel engine causes no engine damage is wrong.
-Idling produces sulfuric acid, that is absorbed by the lubricating oil, and eats into bearings, rings, valve stems, and engine surfaces."
+• Volvo U.S. 2012 operators manual: "The belief that idling a diesel engine causes no engine damage is wrong."

-• Detroit Diesel notes that along with other fuel-efficient habits, it’s critical to educate drivers on the role of shorter idle times.
-“Optimizing driver habits alone can improve fuel economy by up to 30%”.
+• Detroit Diesel “Optimizing driver habits alone can improve fuel economy by up to 30%”.

 • IC Corporation's engine manual states that "...Excessive idling reduces fuel economy, and may decrease oil life."